chocolatey/choco-wiki/Why.md

 ## Why Chocolatey?

+"You've never deployed software faster than you will with Chocolatey." -Rob Reynolds

+Chocolatey is software management automation.

+Chocolatey works with over 20+ installer technologies for Windows, but it can manage things you would normally xcopy deploy (like runtime binaries and zip files).
+You can also work with registry settings or managing files and configurations, or any combination.
+Since it uses PowerShell, if you can dream it, you can do it with Chocolatey.

+Chocolatey builds on technologies that are familiar:
+* PowerShell
+* Unattended installations

+We didn't try to reinvent the wheel with Chocolatey.
+We are building on technologies you know, technologies you may have been using for years.
+It's going to feel good knowing that time you have spent working with software deployment plugs right into Chocolatey in a much better and more manageable way.
+Welcome to sane software management.
+With those familiar technologies, Chocolatey brings the concepts of true package management to allow you to version things, manage dependencies and installation order, better inventory management, and other features.

+Chocolatey also integrates with [[infrastructure management tools (like Puppet, Chef or SCCM)|FeaturesInfrastructureAutomation]] and other remote administration tools (like LabTech or LANDesk).

+You are going to find the simplicity and absolute power of Chocolatey reinvigorating for Windows software deployments.
+Yes, we know that is a bold statement.
+Yes, we have hundreds of organizations and thousands of individuals that use Chocolatey that will back that statement up.

+Chocolatey is the package manager for Windows.

 ### What is the purpose of Chocolatey?

 How many times do you hear about an awesome tool/application from your friends and want to try it out?
 How much effort do you go through to set a tool and all of its requirements up on your machine?
 Do you realize that all of this manual effort is a pain?
 It's a pain we are used to!
 It's something we just do and don't realize we are wasting time doing all of this manual process.
 And worse, when we install applications it's always...
 Next Next Next Finish.